strasse34/pp5-drf-api/README.md

 ### Posts
 - As a developer, I can view a list of all posts so that I can see all posts at once.
-- As a developer, I can view a single post so that I can view the detail of the post, including comment counts, interested_count, and join requests.
+- As a developer, I can view a single post so that I can view the detail of the post, including comment counts and likes count.
-- As a developer, I can create an post so that I can share information about upcoming posts.
+- As a developer, I can create a post so that I can share information about upcoming posts.
-- As a developer, I can edit an post so that I can change the data with correct information.
+- As a developer, I can edit a post so that I can change the data with correct information.
-- As a developer, I can delete an post so that I can remove an post that is not valid or has been canceled.
+- As a developer, I can delete a post so that I can remove an post that is not valid or has been canceled.

 ### Comments
 - As a developer, I can view a list of all comments so that I can see all comments for the posts.